odow/jump-training-materials/README.md

 `git pull` the latest changes.
 All of the packages will remain installed, so the only thing that will change are the Jupyter notebooks.

+### Common problems

+ - If you made changes to a notebook that was updated, `git` will throw an error saying `error: Your local changes to the following files would be overwritten by merge:` indicating the corresponding notebooks.
+   If the changes can be discarded, do `git checkout notebook_name.ipynb` and then try `git pull` again.

 **If you don't have `git` installed**

 Download a new copy of the zip file, and then copy-paste the new notebooks into